jspm/jspm.org/docs/integrations.md

 React will install with jspm and build for the browser, Node.js (`--node`), development or production (`--production`) through `jspm build`.

 To support JSX compilation, use a [Babel](#Babel) or [TypeScript](#TypeScript) workflow, with the [Babel JSX Preset](https://babeljs.io/docs/en/babel-preset-react), or setting the `jsx` TypeScript compilation option.

+## React Native

+_React Native workflows pending._

+jspm does provide support for React Native resolution through the `--react-native` flag.
+All commands that support `--browser` and `--node` also support `--react-native` to resolve the React Native package main in dependencies.

 ## Rollup